 Short version: was born, brought myself up, made homes, had two children.
 Grew food, made bread, cooked proper meals.
 Had many jobs, two careers as teacher and psychotherapist.
-Now I’m an elder: half feral, own less possessions and no home (though I do appreciate the physical comforts of my borrowed four walls) and enjoying doing what I want to do, rather than need to do.
-And, given our current situation, I want to be as useful as I can before I ‘go’.
+Now I’m an elder: half feral, own less possessions and no home (though I do appreciate the physical comforts of my borrowed four walls) and enjoying doing what I am drawn to do, rather than need to do.
+And enjoying less doing and more being.
+Though given our current situation, I also want to be as useful as I can before I ‘go’.
 I want to make the most of the life that’s left to me and want the life that’s left to make the most of me.
 So get in touch if you have ideas how I might do that.

 Long version: I spent most of my solitary early childhood climbing trees, getting lost in woods, playing in water… seeking outdoor adventures whenever possible.
 Forced indoors, I found adventures in reading whatever I could lay my hands on, and in writing my own stories.
 Anything to avoid the difficulties of home and school life.
 From 11 to 18 life became even more difficult: a traditional grammar school where bullying teachers delivered unfathomable lessons; a mother with increasing mental health problems and a father, loving, but hopelessly out of his depth.
 I was without siblings or extended family, not allowed friends, pushed towards unachievable academic goals, all in parallel with the usual angst of puberty.